 Statement of principles review

-The statement explains how the Council will determine applications for licenses required under the Gambling Act 2005- these include permits and premises licenses for: betting premises and tracks; family entertainment centre and adult gaming centres (amusement arcades); gaming machines in alcohol-licensed premises and registration of small society lotteries.
+The statement explains how the Council will determine applications for licenses required under the Gambling Act 2005- these include permits and premises licenses for: betting shops, track betting, bingo, family entertainment centres, adult gaming centres (amusement arcades) and gaming machines in pubs and clubs.

 How much will it cost for an application?

 Please see the Gambling Act 2005 Fee Structure.
 (Please note these fees where correct at time of publication and are subject to change at any time).

 Responsible Authorities S.157

 A list of Responsible Authorities is available here: GA-RESPONSIBLE-AUTHORITIES